michaelthe/puppyjs/README.md

 * **ws**

-    is the flag for setting a custom file for the web socket definition file, puppy needs it to be at the top level of the current directory next to package.json
+    is the flag for setting a custom file for the web socket definition file, Puppy needs it to be at the top level of the current directory next to package.json

 * **ws-port**